Standing Outside the Fire

 "Standing Outside the Fire" is a song co-written and recorded by American country music artist Garth Brooks.
+The song was written by Brooks, along with Jenny Yates.
 It was released in December 1993 as the third single from his album In Pieces.
 The song also appears on The Hits, The Limited Series, Double Live, and The Ultimate Hits.
 It reached number 3 on the Billboard Country Charts in 1994.
-It was also a success internationally and reached the top 30 of the UK singles chart, a rare feat for a country singer at the time.
-The song was written by Brooks, along with Jenny Yates.
+It was also a success internationally and reached the top 30 of the UK Singles Chart, a rare feat for a country singer at the time.